Advertisement

 a b c d e f g h i j k l m n o p q r s t u v w x y z

-RAW CACAO
+RAW CACAO or RAW CHOCOLATE

 RIO CARIBE

 A Trinitario bean grown near the Rio Caribe, in the Sucre State of Venezuela.
-This cacao has a slight dark tone and a refreshing bitterness.
+This cacao has a slightly dark tone and a refreshing bitterness.
 Common flavors are coffee, almonds, slight red fruits, and pure cocoa.

 ROAST, LIGHT